Training & Exercises

 Resources

-The U.S. Centers for Disease Control and Prevention (CDC) would play a key role in protecting the public health during and after an emergency involving radiation or radioactive materials.
-To help people be prepared for a radiation emergency, CDC has collected a wealth of information for first responders, health care providers, and the public.
+The CDC would play a key role in protecting the public health during and after an emergency involving radiation or radioactive materials.
+To help people be prepared for a radiation emergency, CDC has collected information for first responders, health care providers, and the public.

 Diethylenetriamine pentaacetate (DTPA) can remove certain radioactive materials from the human body, but it must be taken under the guidance of the Radiation Emergency Assistance Center/Training Site (REAC/TS) of the Oak Ridge Institute.

-Neupogen® is a drug that was approved for use by the FDA in 1991 for cancer patients with bone marrow damage due to chemotherapy or radiotherapy.
-In 2015, Neupogen® was also approved by the FDA to treat those people who have received high doses of radiation.
+Neupogenยฎ is a drug that was approved for use by the U.S. Food and Drug Administration (FDA) in 1991 for cancer patients with bone marrow damage due to chemotherapy or radiotherapy.
+In 2015, Neupogenยฎ was also approved by the FDA to treat those people who have received high doses of radiation.ย

 Facts about Prussian Blue